Vehicle Maintenance & Repair

 |First-Line Supervisors of Mechanics, Installers, and Repairers||7.1%||$66,140|

 |Outdoor Power Equipment and Other Small Engine Mechanics||10.4%||$35,400|

 Who Is Getting an Associate’s Degree in Vehicle Maintenance & Repair?

 At the countrywide level, the racial-ethnic distribution of vehicle repair majors is as follows:

 |Hispanic or Latino||3,509|

-Students from other countries are interested in Vehicle Repair, too.
+Americans aren’t the only ones with an interest in Vehicle Repair.
 About 1.3% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea

 How Much Do Vehicle Maintenance & Repair Majors Make?